 Smashed Avocado Toast with Egg

-You’ll love this smashed avocado toast with egg!
+I love this smashed avocado toast with egg!
 Thanks to a hard-boiled egg, flaky salt, lemon, and pepper, it is healthy, protein-packed, delicious, and has significant sticking power!
 Jump to the Avocado Toast with Egg Recipe or read on to see our tips (including how to choose avocados).

-How to Make the Best Avocado Toast
+How to Make The Very Best Avocado Toast

+Avocado toast works brilliantly for breakfast, lunch, and even for dinner.
 The star of avocado toast is the avocado, so it’s essential you use ripe avocados.
 Nobody likes slicing into an avocado and finding it’s underripe or worse, brown!

 - Check under the stem.
 Use your fingers to pull the stem at the top of the avocado gently.
 If, when you remove it, it’s green underneath, you’ve found an avocado that’s ready to eat.
 If it’s hard to remove, it needs a couple of days.
 If it’s brown underneath, the avocado is overripe.